runnfla/RunFormula/README.md

 # RunFormula
-RunFormula is intended to evaluate mathematical expressions provided as text using a scripting language if necessary.
+RunFormula is intended to evaluate mathematical expressions and physics formulas provided as text with scripting language support and physical dimension handling.

 Supported data types:
 - integers in decimal, hexadecimal and binary formats;